Guided Hiking Tours Tokyo

 Booking Process

-Payment: Payment, including transportation fees, must be made via PayPal at least two weeks prior to the hike.
+Payment: Payments, including transportation fees, must be made via PayPal at least 10 days prior to the hike.
 A PayPal account is not required to complete the payment.
-Please note that PayPal charges a 3.5% fee for processing credit card payments.

-For those with Japanese bank accounts: To avoid payment fees, you can make a payment via Japan Post Bank or MUFG Bank, as internal transfers between accounts at these institutions are fee-free.
-Transfers can also be arranged at the post office without needing an account.
-If you’d prefer to pay via bank transfer, please contact us for the necessary details.
+For those with Japanese bank accounts: To avoid payment fees, you can pay via Japan Post Bank or MUFG Bank.
+Transfers between accounts at these institutions are fee-free, or can be arranged at the post office without needing an account.
+Contact us for details if you prefer this method.

-Cancellation by Us: If we need to cancel the hike due to inclement weather, natural disasters, or unforeseen circumstances, you will receive a full refund.
+Cancellation by Us: If we need to cancel the trip due to inclement weather, natural disasters, or unforeseen circumstances, you will receive a full refund of the original trip cost.

-Cancellation by You: A cancellation fee may apply as follows:
+Cancellation by You: A cancellation fee applies as follows:

 Do I need prior hiking experience to join?